janineflohr/PhantomOrifice/README.md

 Contents:

 Misc
 - phantom device 3D model: .pdf file containing a 3D embed of the ring vortex phantom device, which can be manipulated to explore the device.
+To view this, download and open with Adobe Reader, and enable 3D content.

 Code (all used in Chapter 3.2.1 of the dissertation)
 - RV_MotorCode: Arduino code used to run the motor to generate ring vortices using the phantom device.